AdammGewely/AdammGewely/README.txt

 - 👋 Hi, I’m @AdammGewely
 - 👀 I’m interested in Coding and github
-- 🌱 I’m currently learning Coding and github and a little design
+- 🌱 I’m currently learning coding and a little design
 - 💞️ I’m looking to collaborate on Many diffferent files
 - 📫 don't know what to reach you from yet.